PART 12: INJUNCTIONS AND OTHER INTERIM RELIEF BEFORE HEARING

 - Saturdays, Sundays and Public Holidays: Closed.

-(7) The ICA will not provide assistance to stop the child from being taken out of Singapore or otherwise take any action under this paragraph if any party fails to comply with the requirements provided in this paragraph.
+(7) The ICA will not provide assistance to stop the child from being taken out of Singapore or otherwise take any action under this paragraph if any party fails to comply with the requirements in this paragraph.

 Last updated